-Generation Capacity by Fuel Type
+Generation Capacity by Fuel Type^{1,2}

-- 1. Renewables include both owned and power purchase agreements and are listed at nameplate. - Percentages may not add up to 100% due to rounding.
-Ultimate resource plan and generation capacity will be of the second se - Ultimate resource plan and generation capacity will be defined through scenario analysis and in collaboration with stakeholders through IRP process.
+- Renewables include both owned and power purchase agreements and are listed at nameplate. - 2.
+Percentages may not add up to 100% due to rounding. - Ultimate resource plan and generation capacity will be defined through scenario analysis and in collaboration with stakeholders through IRP process.